 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Plotting gridded forecast¶
+Plotting gridded forecast

 This example show you how to load a gridded forecast stored in the default ASCII format.

-Load required libraries¶
+Load required libraries

 Most of the core functionality can be imported from the top-level csep